 1. Providing Leverage in Supplier Negotiations

 When procurement teams enter negotiations with suppliers, it’s essential they understand whether current pricing accurately reflects production and distribution-based costs.
-SCM provides a clear product cost breakdown, forming a solid foundation for discussions.
+SCM provides a clear product cost breakdown analysis, forming a solid foundation for discussions.
 This transparency empowers procurement organizations by highlighting potential areas of buyer advantage and strengthening their negotiating position.

 SCM for a global CPG company